This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Electronic Medical Records (EMR) systems

-- Patient monitoring systems
+- Patient monitoring and diagnostic systems

 - Mini invasive surgery (MIS) and day surgery equipment